Tech Setup Fair

-Back by popular demand, the computer basics series covers everything from turning on your computer to using a mouse to email and more.
+Back by popular demand and updated to cover Windows 10, the computer basics series covers everything from turning on your computer to using a mouse to email and more.
 Know someone with little to no computer experience?
 With two opportunities to participate this fall, these free classes are a great place to start!

 Have little to no computer experience?
 This class will cover computer basics including using the mouse and keyboard, basic Windows navigation, and some common applications.
 No computer experience is required.
 Registration required.

 This follow-up class will cover surfing the Web, basic Internet safety, and setting up and using an email account.
 You must know how to use a keyboard and mouse before the class begins.
 Registration required

 Move beyond the basics in this class, which will cover using a flash drive, emailing an attachment, and filling out forms online.
 You must know how to use a keyboard and mouse and have an email account before the class begins.
 Registration Required